kingbo-jan/kbjn-cybersecurity/README.md

-# Hey!
-I'm Kingbo
+# hey! i'm kingbo

-## And welcome to my cybersecurity journey...
+## and welcome to my cybersecurity journey...

 ## Project Overview
 Click [Here](https://torch-glitter-ad2.notion.site/Cybersecurity-Projects-157c93d8516f43329b7263d16cab6b92?pvs=4) to get a more in-depth view on my learning journey and documentations on these projects!